Skip to content

 Verdict

 Incogni is the right choice for most people.
-It's the only service with an independent audit, it covers 420+ brokers, it works in 35 countries, and at $95.88/year it's not the cheapest but it's not the most expensive either.
-The lack of a free scan and no family plan are real gaps, but if you're a solo user who wants verified removal without taking anything on faith, it's the clear winner.
+It's the only service in this roundup with a published independent assurance report covering its removal operations, it covers 420+ brokers, it works in 35 countries, and the current Standard annual offer is $76.71 for the first year before renewing at $95.88.
+The lack of a free scan is a real gap, but if you're a solo user who wants verified removal without taking everything on faith, it's the clear winner.

 Run Optery's free scan first regardless of which service you choose.
 Seeing your own data on five broker sites hits differently than reading about it abstractly.
 It takes five minutes and will tell you exactly how much exposure you have before you spend anything.

-If you have a family, Kanary's household plan is worth a serious look.
+If you want to see exposure before paying, run Optery's free scan.
+If you want a mobile-first privacy workflow with Google and social exposure checks, Kanary is worth a look.
 If you're a US power user who wants maximum broker coverage and human oversight, DeleteMe is the premium option, even if $129/year is hard to justify when Incogni's audit puts it ahead on trust.

 Data removal is one piece of a broader privacy picture.
+If you want broker removal bundled with email aliases, phone masking, and identity theft insurance in one subscription, our Cloaked review covers that all-in-one approach.
+If your main concern is credit fraud and recovery help after exposure, compare the broader identity theft protection services before you pay for another monitoring product.
 If you haven't reviewed your VPN and password manager setup, those are worth addressing alongside broker removal.
 Our guides to the best VPNs and the best password managers cover those in the same level of detail.

 Share